 The beach has a lovely chilled relaxing vibe, with calm and crystal clear transparent sea.

-The water is very shallow (you can walk for 100 meters without getting out of your depth), what makes it perfect for everyone: families with young children, young people, active sport oriented people and older ones.
+The water is very shallow (you can walk for 100 meters without getting out of your depth), which makes it perfect for everyone: families with young children, young people, active sport-oriented people and older ones.

 Shallow water also makes Šunj the ideal place to play picigin, local game played in the shallows with a small ball.
 The goal is to keep a ball from touching the water.